Shin Megami Tensei V: Plot

-Coming home from school one day, the protagonist and Ichiro are pulled into Da'at, where Aogami saves the protagonist from a demon attack by merging with him, becoming a Nahobino.
-After escaping from Da'at and returning to Tokyo, he and Ichiro are met by Yuzuru, who, together with Koshimizu, recruits them into Bethel, where they keep demons from leaving Da'at.
+Coming home from school one day, the protagonist and Dazai are pulled into Da'at, where Aogami saves the protagonist from a demon attack by merging with him, becoming a Nahobino.
+After escaping from Da'at and returning to Tokyo, he and Dazai are met by Yuzuru, who, together with Koshimizu, recruits them into Bethel, where they keep demons from leaving Da'at.
 The protagonist learns the current version of Tokyo is not the true one, but a copy generated by the Creator when the real Tokyo was swallowed by a supernatural phenomenon, becoming Da'at.

 During an attack on the protagonist's school, Miyazu is briefly kidnapped, and Sahori is influenced by Lahmu into killing her bullies and becoming its Nahobino.
 The protagonist is mortally wounded by Lahmu, but Tao sacrifices herself to revive the protagonist, who then kills Lahmu and Sahori.
 The protagonist then travels to Chiyoda and kills the leader of the demons, Arioch.
 During these conflicts, the protagonist frequently crosses paths with Yakumo and Nüwa, who seek to destroy the Throne of Creation and allow humanity to control their future.
 Afterward, at a meeting with Bethel's branch leader, the Nahobino is revealed to be an existence forbidden by the Creator.
 Abdiel is defeated when she attacks the protagonist while denying the Creator's death.
 The other deities, including Koshimizu, dissolve Bethel to recover their Knowledge and ascend the Throne of Creation.
 Tao is reborn as a goddess who will lead a Nahobino to the Throne of Creation, choosing to guide the protagonist when the false Tokyo collapses and Da'at overwhelms reality.
 In parallel, Yuzuru unites with Koshimizu to restore the prominence of all deities despite inevitable conflict, while Dazai convinces Abdiel to merge with him and create a conforming world of peace in the Creator's name.